COMP2521UNSW/2521-docker-image/docs/setup/Windows.md

 4. `git clone` the repo.

-5. Run the setup script -- it may prompt you to restart your terminal if your SSH agent isn't set up.
+5. Run the setup script and follow its prompts.
+From the directory you cloned, you can run `./scripts/setup`.
+You may need to restart your terminal during the setup process if the SSH agent wasn't configured correctly.